cedricwalter/cedricwalter.github.io/_posts/_joomla/2012-04-11-cedtag-beta-2-5-0-for-j2-5-released.md

 - Tags filter by section and category.
 - One click installation.

-# User of #Joomla Tags**, just install this all in one package and select Import – Souce – #Joomla Tags and click import to copy your data in the new table.
+# User of #Joomla Tags, just install this all in one package and select Import – Souce – #Joomla Tags and click import to copy your data in the new table.

 cedTag a new Tag system for #Joomla 2.5 (based on #Joomla tags) is now deployed on my showcase